 Any Ph.D. student may, with the approval of the adviser designated by his or her area, pursue a minor in Theology and Practice.
 Because this is an interdisciplinary minor, the plan for courses and the research paper or exam must be approved by the student's adviser.
 For the minor to be coherent and consistent, the plan for courses and the long paper or exam must also be approved by the Theology and Practice committee.
 Normally the minor will consist of four courses designated as program electives by the Theology and Practice committee and one long paper or exam that meets the standards for the Theology and Practice fellowship.
 As with any interdisciplinary minor, coursework for the minor may, under appropriate circumstances and with the approval of the student's adviser, include some courses related to a student's major area of studies.

 13. REQUIRED COURSES IN THE PH.D.
 PROGRAM

-The Study of Religion (REL 3601) is required of and is limited to first-year PhD students in the Department.
+The Study of Religion (REL 3601) is required of and limited to PhD students in the Department, who must complete it at some point during course residency.
 As the catalog describes, the Study of Religion focuses on “the methods, diversities, connections, purposes, and contexts of religious studies.”

 14. LANGUAGE REQUIREMENTS